tommi-grohn/Covid19TrafficAnalysis/README.md

 To show that the model works at least for a simulated data, there has been created a notebook 'SimulatedModelFitting.ipynb'

-An interesting illustration how traffic data also could be used is in 'AppendixTrafficAverages.pdf'
+An interesting illustration how Google's traffic data also could be used is in 'AppendixTrafficAverages.pdf'